santerijps/fillis/README.md

-# Fillis
+# fillis

-`Fillis` is a file listener that runs a specified command whenever files are written to.
+`fillis` is a file listener that runs a specified command whenever files are written to.
 Can be used like [nodemon](https://nodemon.io/) to automatically compile and run programs when files are saved.

 Written in the C programming language and compiled with [Tiny C Compiler](https://bellard.org/tcc/), the executable is smaller than 10kb!